 7111 Melrose Ave, Los Angeles, CA 90036

 This place is the number one competitor of Bay Cities Deli in Santa Monica.
 Writers and sandwich connoisseurs have compared the two places for many years.
-All About The Bread has a modern atmosphere, as opposed to the old-school influences at Bay Cities, which also operates as a grocery store.
+All About The Bread has a modern atmosphere, as opposed to the old-school atmosphere at Bay Cities, which also operates as a grocery store.
 All About The Bread’s signature sandwich is “The Godmother”, a take on Bay Cities most famous sandwich: The Godfather.
 One Yelper wrote: “Word on the street is that a former employee of Bay Cities, a legend on the Westside, left and started All About The Bread.”

 Roma Market